-Experiments have been conducted to study the influence of water vapor impurities and gas temperature on laser output, using 1.73 μm atomic xenon laser transition with Ar-Xe gas mixtures.
-The experimental data show a reduction of laser output power with the increasing gas temperature, at a constant gas density, and with the increasing water vapor density, at room temperature, independently.
-The experimental data show a significant reduction of the laser output power at water vapor densities of the order of $10^{15}\,\mathrm{cm^{-3}}$ (contents of 0.02%), and for gas temperature between 300 K and 400 K. This shows that both of these effects must be considered as the main causes of a premature termination of high power emission in Ar-Xe lasers.
+Experiments have been conducted to study the influence of water vapor impurities and gas temperature on laser output, using 1.73 $\mu$ m atomic xenon laser transition with Ar-Xe gas mixtures.
+The experimental data show a reduction of laser output power with raising gas temperature at constant gas density and with increasing water vapor density at room temperature independently.
+The experimental data show a significant reduction of the laser output power at water vapor densities of the order of $10^{15}$ cm-3 (contents of 0.02%), and for gas temperature between 300 K and 400 K. This shows that both of these effects must be considered as main causes for premature termination of high power emission in Ar-Xe lasers.

-Using simple modeling of the experimental data, water vapor quenching and electron attachment to water vapor are suggested as the main causes of the reduction of the output laser power, when water vapor is added to the laser gas.
-The quenching rate constant of water vapor $K{\rm H_2O}^Q$ of $4\cdot10^{-9}$ cm3/s was obtained.
-From this model, however, an absolute value for the rate constant of electron attachment to the water vapor could not be described.
+Using simple modeling of the experimental data, water vapor quenching and electron attachment to water vapor are suggested as the main causes of the reduction of the laser power, when water vapor is added to the laser gas.
+A quenching rate constant of water vapor $K{\rm H{2}O}^{Q}$ of $4 \cdot 10^{-9}$ cm/s was obtained.
+From this model, however, an absolute value for the rate constant of electron attachment the water vapor could not be described.
 For obtaining this absolute value it will be necessary to perform a complete modeling of the laser gas kinetics by use of a more detailed knowledge about water vapor and its reactions in the process.
 The mechanisms of the influence of water vapor can be more complicated than the simple model treated in this paper.
-In particular, nucleation of water vapor molecules due to the interactions between water vapor and ions in the laser gas may have to be taken into consideration.
+In particular, nucleation of water molecules in the vapor of interactions between water vapor and ions in the laser gas may have to be taken into consideration.